mrb/mrb.github.com/_posts/2013-06-12-matter-anti-matter.markdown

 #
 #### The Tweaks

 There are situations in which the way that naive reference counting algorithms allocate and free memory are desirable, but for the most part, it is necessary to offload some of the tax on the *mutator*, or main thread of program execution.
 While not a recommended optimization, in order to push the two paradigms toward each other, the authors suggest a simple tweak to the reference counting algorithm: buffer decrement operations.
 Under this algorithm, when space is needed during an allocation, decrement operations which have been buffered in a *work-list* are recursively iterated over.
 Objects with a zero reference count are collected and objects which reference them are handled appropriately.
-This work-list contains *anti-matter.*
+This work-list contains *anti-matter.* I have translated both the tracing and reference counting modified algorithms to Ruby for comparison with the naive implementations above.

 {% highlight ruby %}
 def new